JohnCoene/javascript-for-r/_book/3-22-htmlwidgets-first.md

 ## The Scaffold {#widgets-first-scaffold}

 Though one could probably create widgets outside of an R package, it would only make things more complicated.
-Htmlwidgets naturally take the form of R packages and are stunningly simple to create.
+Htmlwidgets\index{htmlwidgets} naturally take the form of R packages and are stunningly simple to create.
 Below we create a package named "playground," which will be used to mess around and explore.

 ```r
 usethis::create_package("playground")